 Things to do in the Village include sledding on Chalet Hill, back country skiing and snowshoeing, book and Bible discussions, board games, movies, and live variety shows, in addition to scheduled retreats and special events.
-Sleds, cross-country skis with boots, snowshoes and poles can be borrowed from the hike haus.
+Sleds, cross-country skis with boots, snowshoes and poles can be borrowed from The Cabin/Hike Haus.

 Life in the Village is quieter and more intimate during the Winter.
 Daily worship is held in the Fireside Room of Koinonia or sometimes in conjunction with meals in the Dining Hall.

 Living quarters and other buildings are kept as warm as possible, but heavy clothing is advised and all the quilts you want will be provided.
 Hot meals are served family-style in the Dining Hall, with an emphasis on homemade bread baked daily.
 Electricity is a precious commodity—by all means, leave hair dryers and other personal appliances at home.

 Getting around the Village can be challenging in the Winter.
 Despite constant efforts by Village staff to keep pathways clear and free of ice, the massive amount of precipitation that Holden (once called the "Switzerland of America") receives makes the elimination of hazards impossible.
 Lodging is not wheelchair-accessible in winter.
 Traction devices on your boots and other aids (such as ski or trekking poles) are advised for navigating between buildings.